-9. Countries that have signed on to the UN Declaration on the Rights of Indigenous Peoples will be expected to adhere to the principle of free, prior and informed consent (FPIC).
+9. Countries that have adopted the UN Declaration on the Rights of Indigenous Peoples will be expected to adhere to the principle of free, prior and informed consent (FPIC).

 Annex 5: Links to Useful Resources

 Report from the Global Indigenous Peoples Consultation on REDD, November 2008: